Can enrolling in an MBA empower real-world digital transformation in your company?

 – Defining the key success metrics (critically important)

-A quote that resonated with me during my FMT and application of the learnings to our business was “It’s no longer the big beating the small, but the fast beating the slow.”
-(Eric Pearson)
+“It’s no longer the big beating the small, but the fast beating the slow.”

 In defining our DX strategy and Roadmap in my FMT, I had covered a large part of the legwork needed to get the essentials in place, starting with the organizational structure, the people, identifying the processes, technologies, and methodologies.
 Now, it is down to execution against the plan and approach agreed.